 It’s time!
 It’s time!
 You know, that time of year when the kitchen is filled with the mess of homemade gifts.
 At least that’s always how I want it to go.
-I start the holiday season with grand expectations of turning my kitchen into a sort of delicious Santa’s workshop, but the reality is if I happen to make one edible gift, that’s about as grand an accomplishment that I can hope for.
+I start the holiday season with grand expectations of turning my kitchen into a sort of delicious Santa’s workshop, but the reality is if I happen to make one edible gift, that’s about as grand an accomplishment as I can hope for.

 And you know what?
 That’s totally fine, especially if that one gift happens to be these decadent and simple chocolate-covered coffee beans, one of my favorite homemade food gift ideas!